How will retirement impact your family?

 Retirement is supposed to be about independence.
 No one wants to become dependent, financially or otherwise, on adult children.
 However, family members are usually the first line of defense when caring for aging parents.
-This often creates conflicts as family members try to juggle their careers and these care giving responsibilities.
+This often creates unintended problems and consequences as family members try to juggle their careers and these care giving responsibilities.

 Whether you are a retiree or the adult children of aging parents, I would like to help you create a retirement plan with contingencies that go beyond the scope of making money last throughout this period.

 - What happens if spouses can no longer care for each other?

 - How do I know that bills are being paid on time?

 - Who can take me (or my parents) to doctor appointments if I cannot do so?

 - How do I manage housing needs?

 - How should I manage a cognitive or physical decline?

 - How can I juggle caring for parents while holding a job?

 - Does the current retirement plan allow for contingencies?